oasis-open/openc2-oif-orchestrator/docs/Orchestrator.md

 - Give actuator a name and generate a UUID for it.
 - Select a parent device.
     -  Note: device should be registered before the actuator.
 - Upload/Copy-Paste schema.
-Schema for the default included ISR actuator can be found at [device/actuator/isr/act_server/schema.json](../device/actuator/isr/act_server/schema.json).
+Schema for the default included SLPF actuator can be found at [device/actuator/slpf/act_server/schema.json](../device/actuator/slpf/act_server/schema.json).
 - This information can also be found under the [ISR Actuator](../device/actuator/isr/ReadMe.md) page.
 - If you are registering a new actuator for the first time while utilizing the MQTT transport you may need to update the `MQTT_TOPICS` environment variable.
 Read the MQTT Topics section [here](transport/mqtt/ReadMe.md)